 The food and beverage category is crowded and highly competitive.
 Traditional CPG brands have seen growth stagnate amid challenges by upstart brands.
 The battle among brands is being waged on social media as well as at the point of sale.
-Effective merchandising continues to be a critically important success factor for companies trying to maximize sales and build their brand.
-Today we will look at 10 food and beverage displays that we hope will inspire you toward better merchandising.
+Effective visual merchandising and displays continue to be a critically important success factor for companies trying to maximize sales and build their brand.
+Today we will look at 10 food and beverage visual merchandising and display ideas that we hope will inspire you toward better merchandising.

 - TD’s Brew & BBQ– We made the floor display shown below to maximize sell-through and accelerate growth of this award-winning Southwestern brand of sauces and seasonings.
 We built the display using solid wood with a rich dark stained finish to communicate the quality of the brand.

 - Teak Tea– To help build brand recognition and attract shopper attention we designed the 4-shelf merchandiser shown below.
 We used solid unfinished birch plywood with a white washed finish and made the beverage display rack pop with interchangeable and colorful header, side, and shelf signs.

 - Buddy Fruits Mobile Shelf Merchandiser– To help Buddy Fruits execute its off-shelf strategy and set its brand apart from more established brands with large promotional budgets, we designed the lower profile 4-shelf display shown below to fit into the produce department of major grocery store chains.
 We combined solid wood and plywood, added a golden oak stained finish, and combined permanent screen-printed branding with interchangeable side signs to create a mobile, highly versatile merchandiser.